bytewise-ca/context-compiler/README.md

 # context-compiler

-An MCP server that indexes your codebase into a dependency graph and returns the **smallest correct context** for any coding task — exact line ranges per symbol, with a rationale for each one.
+An MCP server that indexes your codebase into a dependency graph and returns the **smallest correct context** for any coding task: exact line ranges per symbol, with a rationale for each one.

 **Runs entirely on your machine.** No cloud, no LLM API calls, no embeddings server, no internet connection required.
 Your source code and task descriptions never leave your laptop.
-The base install is lightweight — pure Python, no GPU, no heavy ML framework.
+The base install is lightweight: pure Python, no GPU, no heavy ML framework.

 ---